 Plants and Flowers

 In addition to wood, other natural features and elements should be included in your interior design layout.
-This includes plants and fresh flowers to liven up the space, which will add a nice contrast to the neutral tones throughout.
+This includes plants and fresh flowers which will add a nice contrast to the neutral tones and liven up the space.

 Natural light is such a huge part of Scandinavian design, as it helps create that sense of warmth that it is known for.
 So, while large windows are more of a structural design feature as opposed to interior design, any opportunity to include more natural light should be utilized.